 The Protein Priority

 Protein becomes increasingly important after 50 for maintaining and building muscle mass.
-Research suggests optimal intake of 2.0-2.4 grams per kilogram of body weight daily for men engaged in regular strength training.
+Research suggests optimal intake of 2.0-2.4 grams per kilogram of body weight daily for men engaged in regular strength training in this decade.

 Older adults experience “anabolic resistance” (muscles become less responsive to protein intake and training stimuli), so higher protein consumption helps overcome this resistance.
-Consume 30-40 grams of high-quality protein within 2 hours after strength training to maximize muscle protein synthesis; the post-workout window remains important after 50.
+Consume 30-40 grams of high-quality protein within 2 hours after strength training to maximize muscle protein synthesis.
+The post-workout window remains important after 50 even if it is less forgiving of error than it was at 30.
 Spread protein across 4-5 meals rather than concentrating it at dinner, since each meal should contain 30-40 grams to optimize synthesis throughout the day.
 Quality sources include lean meats, fish, eggs, Greek yogurt, cottage cheese, legumes, and high-quality protein powders.

 Recovery: The Non-Negotiable Element

 Recovery becomes increasingly critical after 50.
-Your body’s repair mechanisms slow down, making adequate recovery essential for progress:
+Your body’s repair mechanisms slow down, making adequate recovery essential for progress rather than an optional add-on to the training plan.

 Prioritize 7-9 hours of sleep nightly.
-Growth hormone (essential for muscle repair and fat metabolism) is released during deep sleep, and deprivation elevates cortisol while suppressing testosterone.
-Take at least one complete rest day weekly, since muscles grow during recovery rather than during workouts and more training isn’t always better.
+Growth hormone (essential for muscle repair and fat metabolism) is released during deep sleep, and deprivation elevates cortisol while suppressing testosterone, which sabotages training outcomes even when training itself is on point.
+Take at least one complete rest day weekly, since muscles grow during recovery rather than during workouts and more training is not always better, particularly after 50 when the recovery envelope has narrowed from what it was a decade earlier.
 Light movement on rest days (walking, swimming, gentle stretching, yoga) promotes blood flow and aids recovery without taxing your system.
 Chronic stress elevates cortisol, which antagonizes testosterone and promotes muscle breakdown, so incorporate stress-reduction practices: meditation, nature time, social connection, hobbies.
-Aim for half your body weight in ounces of water daily; dehydration impairs recovery, elevates perceived exertion, and reduces training output.
+Aim for half your body weight in ounces of water daily; dehydration impairs recovery, elevates perceived exertion, and reduces training output, particularly in men over 50 whose thirst sensitivity has decreased with age.

-Separately, Stamatakis et al. (2022) found that vigorous intermittent lifestyle physical activity was associated with substantially lower all-cause mortality risk in a large cohort.
-This underlines why maintaining the physical capacity to perform vigorous bouts matters so much after 50.
+Stamatakis et al. (2022) found that vigorous intermittent lifestyle physical activity was associated with substantially lower all-cause mortality risk in a large cohort, which underlines why maintaining the physical capacity to perform vigorous bouts matters so much after 50.
+The capacity for brief vigorous effort is a marker of cardiovascular and muscular health that tracks with longevity outcomes.

 The 10-Minute Age-Specific Strength & Heart Health Routine

-When you have 10 minutes, perform two rounds of the 5-minute circuit, or incorporate these additional exercises:
+When you have 10 minutes, perform two rounds of the 5-minute circuit, or incorporate these additional exercises for broader coverage in a single session.

 Glute Bridges (60 seconds)